onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We have all the pieces if the puzzle because of the great unbundling - all we need to do is the great integration

 frame control & manipulation

+the best nationalism is one that seeks to cooperate with others

 Permanent record, but for those with the most influence